ishanpranav/finc-2339-real-estate-capital-markets/src/assignment-3.md

 are rate-sensitive and are averse to higher coupons.
 Holding borrowers' budgets fixed, during periods of high interest rates they must take lower loan balances to keep their monthly payments affordable.

+This explanation is supported by the weighted-average loan age (WALA) column.
+Higher coupon rates (both bond and weighted-average coupons) tend to correspond to higher weighted-average loan ages.
+This implies that the lower-rate mortgages are newer.
+We conclude that interest rates are falling, and that borrowers are refinancing toward lower-rate mortgages.

+Intuitively, the newer loans in the lower-rate environment have higher balances since lower rates allow borrwers to take out a larger balance for the same monthly payment.

 ### Short Question 1 Part C